dieselfox1/fincommerce/docs/contribution/contributing/deprecation-in-core.md

 define( 'WP_DEBUG_DISPLAY', false );
 ```

-The default location of the WordPress error log is `wp-content/debug.log`.
+The default location of the finpress error log is `wp-content/debug.log`.

 Note that this log can be publicly accessible, which could also pose a security risk.
 To keep it private, you can use a plugin or define a custom path in `wp-config.php`.